trimstray/nginx-admins-handbook/README.md

 If the `listen` directive is not present then either `*:80` is used (runs with the superuser privileges), or `*:8000` otherwise.

 1) Nginx translates all incomplete listen directives by substituting missing values with their default values (see above)
-2) Nginx attempts to collect a list of the server blocks that match the request most specifically based on the IP address and port
+2) Nginx attempts to collect a list of the server blocks that match the request most specifically based on the `address:port`
-3) If any block that is functionally using `0.0.0.0`, will not be selected if there are matching blocks that list a specific IP address
+3) If any block that is functionally using `0.0.0.0`, will not be selected if there are matching blocks that list a specific IP
 4) If there is only one most specific match, that server block will be used to serve the request
 5) If there are multiple server blocks with the same level of matching, Nginx then begins to evaluate the `server_name` directive of each server block